Building and developing ARTIQ

 System description file

 ARTIQ gateware and firmware binaries are dependent on the system configuration.
 In other words, a specific set of ARTIQ binaries is bound to the exact arrangement of real-time hardware it was generated for: the core device itself, its role in a DRTIO context (master, satellite, or standalone), the (real-time) peripherals in use, the physical EEM ports they will be connected to, and various other basic specifications.
-This information is normally provided to the software in the form of a JSON file called the system description or system configuration file.
+This information is normally provided to the software in the form of a JSON file called the system description file.

 Warning

-If you already have your system configuration file on hand, you can edit it to reflect any changes in configuration.
-If you purchased your original system from M-Labs, or recently purchased new hardware to add to it, you can obtain your up-to-date system configuration file through AFWS at any time using the command $ afws_client get_json (see AFWS client).
+If you already have your system description file on hand, you can edit it to reflect any changes in configuration.
+If you purchased your original system from M-Labs, or recently purchased new hardware to add to it, you can obtain your up-to-date system description file through AFWS at any time using the command $ afws_client get_json (see AFWS client).
 If you are starting from scratch, a close reading of coredevice_generic.schema.json in artiq/coredevice will be helpful.

 System descriptions do not need to be very complex.
 At its most basic, a system description looks something like: